Yasi92/Happy-Pet/TESTING.md

     * Once on the shopping cart page, the quantity selector box enables users to adjust the number of items in the bag.
     * The 'Delete' link under the quantity selector on the page enables users to completely remove the item from their shopping cart.
 6. I would like to, enter my payment info safely.
-    * The checkout page, features a safe payement method provided from Stripe that enables users to securly proceed their payments.
+    * The checkout page, features a safe payment method provided by Stripe that enables users to securely proceed with their payments.
 7. I would like to, view an order confirmation after checkout.
     * After the payment has been succeeded, a toast message pops up on the window informing users that their order has been placed successfully and that they will receive a confirmation email.
     * Once the order is completed, the user will be navigated to the checkout success page where they will be provided with a summary of their order details.
 This page is accessible from the order links on their profile page as well.